TAPAAL/www.tapaal.net/content/features.md

 ## Implementation details:

 The GUI of TAPAAL is based on an open source project called [PIPE](http://pipe2.sourceforge.net/) and extends PIPE version 2.5 with the extra features for modelling of timed-arc Petri nets.
-It is implemented in Java and JRE 6.0 or higher is required in order to run the GUI.
+It is implemented in Java.
+Java JRE 11.0 or higher is required in order to run the GUI.
 It is released under the [Open Software Licence 3.0](http://www.opensource.org/licenses/osl-3.0.php).

 ## Literature: